-The Social Change Collection shares the experience of a body of people who, with serious intent, sought to alter the course of history in the latter half of the Twentieth Century.
-Three decades on, the papers themselves seem musty.
-Even to those of us who were there, much of the language is off-putting at first glance, like messages from a world of long ago and far away.
-Mark my word, however, the life experiences which these materials describe are much with us today.
+The Social Change Collection shares the experience of people who sought to alter the course of history in the latter half of the Twentieth Century.
+Three decades on, the papers themselves seem musty and some of the language is off-putting at first glance., but the life experiences described are much with us today.

-The intent on this platform is to offer you, the searcher, a taste of our articulated experience so that you can choose wisely whether and how to explore further either
+The intent in this collection is to offer you, the searcher, a taste of our experience so you can choose to: explore the resources which document this intriguing history for wisdom and courage and engage today in your situation with those around you.

 We stand beyond our life and see,